Piso 21: Career

-Piso 21 is a Colombian group composed of Pablo Mejía (Pablito), Juan David Huertas (El Profe), David Escobar (Dim) and David Lorduy Hernández (Lorduy), with Colombian artist Juan David Castaño (El Llane) being one of its founding members.
-The name Piso 21 derives from an elevator in a building in Medellin, Colombia, the building had 21 floors.
+Piso 21 is a Colombian group composed of Pablo Mejía (Pablito), Juan David Huertas (El Profe), and David Escobar (Dim), with Colombian artists Juan David Castaño (El Llane) and David Lorduy Hernández (Lorduy) having been members of the group in past throughout two different time durations.
+The name Piso 21 derives from an elevator in a building in Medellín, Colombia, which had 21 floors.

 The group formed in 2007, but it was not until 2012 that the group started receiving widespread recognition.
 With songs like: "Vagones Vacíos", "Ángel Mortal" and "Correr El Riesgo", the group's fame in Colombia steadily grew.
 Later in 2012, thanks to the success of their debut studio album Piso 21.
 The group was nominated for Best New Artist in the Latin Grammy Awards that same year.

 In 2014, Piso 21 released the single "Suele Suceder" featuring Puerto Rican singer Nicky Jam.
 The song was a commercial success in Latin America and reached the top 20 in the Colombian Monitor Latino charts.
 The song also became the group's first charting single in the US charts built for Latin audiences by Billboard, where it peaked at number 29 on the Tropical Songs chart.
 The following year in 2015, the group released the singles: "Quítate La Pena", "Delicia" and "Hoy" featuring Chilean singer Florencia Arenas.

 In 2016, Piso 21 signed with Warner Music Latina, and later on in the year, released the single "Me Llamas", which ended up reaching the top 40 in several countries throughout Latin America and became their most successful single to date at the time.
 On 2 December 2016, an official remix featuring Colombian singer Maluma was released.
 The remix helped further add to the song's momentum.

 In 2016, they became one of the most popular group in Mexico, having 4 concerts fully sold out.
 While they love singing and playing in Mexico they also enjoy spending time walking around the city and getting to know beautiful places around it.
 An advantage that they have in Mexico and that they've always said is that they have their clothing designers who make their outfits for their concerts, they love talking about "Rafael & Isaac".